Brest-Java-Course-2021/dmilashuk-musicPlayer/README.md

 ```
 mvn clean install
 ```
-## Local tests with mysql and kafka
+## Start/stop application with mysql database and kafka
 From the same directory as your root pom.xml, type:
 ```
 docker-compose -f docker/app-mySql-kafka.yml up